-What unites us all as 53 different nations is our love of a game that crosses boundaries.The Duke of Cambridge
+What unites us all as 53 different nations is our love of a game that crosses boundaries.The Prince of Wales

 Monsieur President, distinguished guests, Ladies and Gentlemen.

 It is my great pleasure as President of The English Football Association to welcome you formally to London for this, the 37th Ordinary UEFA Congress.

 It is a great honour for us, the English FA, to host not just this prestigious Congress, but of course - the real excitement - tomorrow's Champions League Final.
 My money is on Bayern Munich and two-nil.
 To host these events during our 150th anniversary year is truly special.

 The rules of association football were drafted 150 years ago in a London "pub" very close to where we meet today.
 As you know, we English have a love affair with both football and our pubs, so it's no surprise that one helped create the other.
 Those association football rules have spawned a game loved by the world, and it is wonderful that so many nations can be here together to celebrate its progress.

 Of course, in London, we were fortunate recently to experience the amazingly positive impact that elite sport can have.
 London 2012 was an Olympics with legacy at its heart - it set out to inspire a generation through the excellence of its competition.
 I am delighted to see that UEFA are determined along the same path.
 The investment by you in community facilities here in London, and the creation of a fans zone within the Olympic Park that will bring the excitement of the Final to the wider public, demonstrate a commitment to deliver a lasting legacy for London from this weekend's event.